wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 Configuring Windows registry
 ----------------------------

 To configure the Windows registries, it is necessary to create a list of those registries to monitor.
-This is done in a manner similar to how we list directories and files, but using the label ```<windows_registry>``` instead.
-There are many attributes and options to specify, for example, all the basic checks can be enabled with the ``check_all`` attribute, the registry architecture to monitor can be specified with ``arch``, ``report_changes`` can be used to get information on the changes made to values, etc. A list of all the supported attributes and options can be found here: :ref:`Windows registries <reference_ossec_syscheck_windows_registry>`.
+This is done in a similar manner to how we list directories and files, but using the label ```<windows_registry>``` instead.
+There are many attributes and options to specify, for example, all the basic checks can be enabled with the ``check_all`` attribute, the registry architecture to monitor can be specified with ``arch``, ``report_changes`` can be used to get information on the changes made to values, and so on.
+A list of all the supported attributes and options can be found here: :ref:`Windows registries <reference_ossec_syscheck_windows_registry>`.

 .. code-block:: xml